Non-duty Paid Cigarettes Seized - UrduPoint

 Non-duty Paid Cigarettes Seized

-SARGODHA, (UrduPoint / Pakistan Point News - 11th Feb, 2023 ) :Federal board of Revenue (FBR) seized 1,800,000 non-duty paid cigarettes worth millions of rupees in a nearby village here on Saturday.
+SARGODHA, (UrduPoint / Pakistan Point News - 18th Feb, 2023 ) :Federal board of Revenue (FBR) claimed on Saturday to have seized an ample quantity of non-duty paid cigarettes worth Rs 30 million from different warehouses in Midh Ranjha.

-On a tip-off, a team under the supervision of FBR Sargodha Deputy Commissioner Ali Sallih Hayat Kalyar raided a warehouse in Chak No 39-NB and recovered non-duty paid cigarettes worth millions of rupees.
+On a tip-off, a team under the supervision of FBR Sargodha Deputy Commissioner Ali Sallih Hayat Kalyar raided in Midh Ranjha and recovered non-duty paid cigarettes from different godowns of the city.

-FBR Chief Commissioner Khursheed Ahmed Khan Marwat appreciated theraiding team for seizing non-duty paid cigarettes.
+FBR Chief Commissioner Khursheed Ahmed Khan Marwat appreciatedthe performance of raiding team.